hacs/documentation/source/docs/use/dashboard.md

 - Downloaded (This is the default filter that is applied, and when enabled will show downloaded repositoruies.)
 - New (When enabled this will show repositories you have not looked at before.)

-### Category filter
+### Repository type filter

 With this filter you can select one of the available [types](/docs/use/type/index.md) to show.

-Once enabled it will show repositories in that category.
+Once enabled it will show repositories in that type.

 ## {{hacsui("dialog_overview.columns")}}